atacademy/taamicroservices/README.md

 Run and check the code coverage.
 Comment-out the other test and check how coverage changes.

-#### 1.2.
-Fixing the code coverage
-Check what isn't covered in the *users* service and add a test for the missing functionality to increase the coverage.
-It is good to write tests for everything you do.

 ### 2. Database and models

 #### 2.1.
 Fix the test data sets